nitinog10/nitinog10/README.md

   EDITOR'S FINAL NOTE  ·  THE DAILY ARCHITECT  ·  ISSUE No. 001

-  "The training arc is over.
-Production is the final boss.
-   Models are easy.
-Systems are hard.
-He does the hard part.
-   He has never lost a deploy.
-We have confirmed this independently.
-   We believe he never will."

   Season Ⅰ — CLOSING.
 Season Ⅱ — ON PRESS.
 This edition — NOT THE LAST.